Roane State Community College

 Some mobile devices may not display all web content due to limitation on running underlying technologies on those sites.
 For example, Java, Oracle, Flash or ActiveX controls may not work on some devices.

 Information Technology will centrally deploy policies on all college owned mobile devices to ensure a secure operating environment.

 Technical support for mobile devices is limited by the nature of the device.
 Because these devices have no serviceable parts, IT technicians will attempt to restore the device through a hard reboot or reinstalling the operating system.
 If these options fail, the device will be returned to the manufacturer.
 For this reason, manufacturer care plans must be purchased when buying mobile devices with institutional funds.

-Files on mobile devices are stored in a format that is not recoverable by Information Technicians.
+Files on mobile devices are stored in a format that is not recoverable by IT technicians.
 Therefore, users should back up or synchronize files to a secure location.
 Otherwise, the files will be lost.